Skip to main content

 3. Verification Requirements

-4. High Volume Concerns
+4. Rate-Limiting and Volume

 5. No Failures Are Occurring

-6. Forensic Reporting Options (fo Tag)
+6. Failure Reporting Options (fo Tag)

 Setting Up ARF Reporting for Your Domain